raadlak/raadlak.github.io/TimeSeries.md

 Over-differenting time series as some studies have shown that models are less accurate. <br> For example, first_order_diff already made the time series stationary, and thus there was no need to difference it any further.
-In other words, differencing_twice was not needed. <br> Additionally, notice how **log_transform** is still non-stationary.
+In other words, differencing_twice was not needed. <br> Additionally, notice how og_transformis still non-stationary.

 ```python